Insights

 8. Growth Areas Infrastructure Contribution ("GAIC")

-If the land is within Cardinia, Casey, Hume, Melton, Mitchell, Whittlesea and Wyndham municipalities and is generally located in a growth area land zoned for urban use and development, the land may be affected by GAIC and this must also be disclosed in the Vendor’s Statement.
+If the land is within Cardinia, Casey, Hume, Melton, Mitchell, Whittlesea and Wyndham municipalities and is generally located in a growth area land zone for urban use and development, the land may be affected by GAIC and this must also be disclosed in the Vendor’s Statement.

 9. Connection of Services